frederic-perez/AmE-dictionary/data/idioms.md

 __before you know it__ :two::hammer:
 __beg the question__ :six::hammer: _All of this begs the question of Gallego’s own voting record._
 __beg to differ__ :dart::four: To politely disagree with someone else, as in _John told me Max was sure to win, but I beg to differ—I don’t think he has a chance._ This courteous formula for expressing disagreement echoes similar uses of beg in the sense of “ask,” such as I beg your pardon, so used since about 1600.
-__behind bars__
+__behind bars__ :two::hammer:
-__behind closed doors__ :dart::four: In secret, privately.
+__behind closed doors__ :dart::five: In secret, privately.
 __behind our backs__ _Behind our backs they called us the Spic and the Mik._
 __behind the curtain__
 __behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
 If a child doesn’t get the basics in primary school, they are way behind the eight ball.
-__behind the scenes__ :two: Without being widely known or attracting attention.
+__behind the scenes__ :four: Without being widely known or attracting attention.
 Referring to the private portion of a venue, operation, or production, as opposed to the public part. _Let’s have a round of applause for all the people who worked behind the scenes to give us such a great event!_
 __behind the times__ Old-fashioned.
 __belie__ _v_
 __bell the cat__ To perform a daring act.